 Please use Goudy Old Style typeface for body copy in all documents.

 The goal is to establish a continuity of appearance that supports the College’s brand while promoting a cohesive, professional look to printed communications products.

-The consistent use of these typeface families establishes an image for the College that is instantly recognizable and increasingly memorable.
-The use of novelty and script fonts is discouraged in most cases; call The Office of Public Relations if you have a question about the use of typefaces.
+The consistent use of Goudy Old Style establishes an image for the College that is instantly recognizable and increasingly memorable.
+The use of novelty and script fonts is discouraged in most cases; call The Office of Communication and Marketing if you have a question about the use of typefaces.

 Primary Color Palette

 When using the College’s official colors, the finished product(s) should match PMS 266 Coated (Purple) and PMS 129 Coated (yellow).
 We strive to reproduce the College’s official colors as accurately and consistently as possible regardless of the medium, material, or methods of reproduction.
-If you have questions about how to achieve or specify the College colors for mediums, materials, or methods of reproduction, other than offset or digital printing, or web, please contact Public Relations for help.
+If you have questions about how to achieve or specify the College colors for mediums, materials, or methods of reproduction, other than offset or digital printing, or web, please contact the Office of Communications and Marketing for help.